Ad1th1/Project-Lora/Readings.md

 - Data can be transmitted at longer ranges when compared to WiFi, Bluetooth or ZigBee
 - LoRa -> owned by SemTech

+### CSS
+- chirp spread spectrum (CSS) is a spread spectrum technique that uses wideband linear frequency modulated chirp pulses to encode information.
+A chirp is a sinusoidal signal whose frequency increases or decreases over time.
+- The technique used in LoRa is ‘CHIRP’: Compressed High Intensity Radar Pulse.

 ### Comparison between LoRa and LTE
 Property | LoRa | LTE